 - Commitment to demonstrate positive behaviors and to embrace Regional Center core values.

 Some Float Service Coordinator positions require bilingual skills.

-Upon job offer acceptance, candidates will be required to show proof of COVID-19 vaccination.
+Upon job offer acceptance, candidates will be required to show proof of COVID-19 vaccination and booster if eligible.
 A reasonable accommodation may be requested for an exemption from the COVID-19 vaccination requirement.